 Bargaining Committee.
 Active Membership also allows you to take advantage of eligible education bursaries for members and their children.

-Information regarding City of Edmonton Negotiations will be posted here.
+Information regarding Edmonton Public Library Negotiations will be posted here.

-CSU 52 is recruiting Negotiations Committee Members for the City of Edmonton Collective Agreement negotiations.
+CSU 52 is recruiting Negotiations Committee Members for the Edmonton Public Library Collective Agreement negotiations.

-The successful applicants will be active (dues paying) CSU 52 Members who are confident in their ability to articulate the interests and aspirations of employees in their own work area and other member work areas.
-Committee Members will be inclusive, welcoming and attentive in their support of a wide number of City employees who will contribute to the bargaining process. (more…)
+Applicants are to be active (dues paying) CSU 52 Members who are confident in their ability to represent and articulate the interests, concerns and aspirations of employees in all areas of the Library.
+Committee Members will be inclusive, collaborative and attentive in their support of Library Member employees who will contribute to the bargaining process. (more…)